Averroes Ai Automated Visual inspection software

 • Exports to CSV, JSON, COCO, Pascal VOC, custom formats

-• Automation may miss nuanced QA that humans catch
+• Automation Limitations: May miss nuanced QA that humans catch

 Score: 4.5/5